With a sleek design, cavernous storage and some nifty little features…the FUSE 12L pack is a source of delight!

 Finding the right pack can be a mine field to navigate through and can end up being an expensive process.
 We hope to alleviate some of this by providing some insight into our latest pack test from Source Hydration.

-Who are SOURCE?
+Who is SOURCE?

 We discovered SOURCE via their hydration bladders through our hiking adventures.
 We’ve been a fan of their bladders for several years due to the ease of filling, cleaning and the lack of plastic taste they seem to have over other brands, but have never had any experience with their packs, until now.

 What we noticed straight away was how light the pack felt.
 Even when empty, it was noticeably lighter than other packs of the same size we’ve used.
-The FUSE has a 12 litre capacity, so that sits nicely in the mid volume range, suitable for a full day ride.
+The FUSE has a 12-litre capacity, so that sits nicely in the mid volume range, suitable for a full day ride.

 The construction and design has a tapered profile, giving it an overall sleek, wedge appearance.
 The zippers, compression straps, harness and general overall look, is all very appealing and got the thumbs up in the looks department.
 The Fuse comes in a range of colour options but we opted for the blue and lime colour scheme which is very nice.